(How do I get tickets and what should I know before going to the opera?)

 1. Is there anything going on at the theatre after the opera?

 Yes. . .after the Friday night performance there is a Cast Party just around the corner on 4th Street at MARKETPLACE Restaurant at Theatre Square (on 4th Street between the Brown Hotel and the Palace Theatre).
 We provide light food, but guests will need to purchase their own beverages.
 The singers and actors you just saw on stage join the party goers after they change into their street clothes and remove their make up.
 All are welcome.

-On Sunday, immediately following the performance is a question and answer session with the singers–it is called “Opera Talk Back” and is in the Fifth Third Conference Room just off of the main lobby on the street level of the Brown Theatre.
+On Sunday, immediately following the performance is our new program “Opera Unwrapped” and is in the Fifth Third Conference Room just off of the main lobby on the street level of the Brown Theatre.
 Kentucky Opera staff and artists will take you behind the scenes and deconstruct what you have just seen on stage.
 All are welcome.
 Light refreshments provided by Treyton Oak Towers.

 2. If I have comments or problems with my opera visit, what should I do?

-If you would like to contact us, please email us at Email@KYOpera.org or call 502-584-4500 and ask for our General Director, Ian Derrer.
+If you would like to contact us, please email us at Email@KYOpera.org or call 502-584-4500 and ask for our General Director, Barbara Lynne Jamison.

 3. It seemed that some of the actors on stage did not sing—are there some who sing and some who don’t?